louzo9818/Scrabble/README.md

         ◦ You are in the game
         ◦ Write a word to play or pass your turn
-        ◦ Write the coordinates and the direction for the word you want to play
+        ◦ Write the coordinates and the direction for the word you want to play ◦ When you want to stop, you quit and save the game and play later at the same game